ahuacate/pve-medialab/README.md

 ```

 ### 3.4 Grant Jellyfin LXC Container access to the Proxmox host video device
-> These instructions are Proxmox nodes typhoon-01 and typhoon-02 only. **NOT FOR TYPHOON-03** or any Synology Virtual Machine installed node.
+> This section only applies to Proxmox nodes typhoon-01 and typhoon-02. **DO NOT USE ON TYPHOON-03** or any Synology/NAS Virtual Machine installed node.

-We will use the `lxc.cgroup.devices.allow` command to declare your hardmetal GPU device to your Jellyfin LXC container so it can access your hosts GPU.
+Here we edit the LXC configuration file with the line `lxc.cgroup.devices.allow` to declare your hardmetal GPU device to your Jellyfin LXC container so it can access your hosts GPU.

 The command `lxc.cgroup.devices.allow: c 226:128 rwm` means its allowing Jellyfin LXC container to rwm (read/write/mount) your GPU device (Proxmox host) which has the major number of 226 and minor number of 128.

 Granting the permission alone is not enough if the device is not present in Jellyfins LXC container's /dev directory.
 The second step is create corresponding mount points in the LXC container to your hosts /dev/dri/renderD128 folder.

-Please note your Proxmox Jellyfin LXC **MUST BE** in the shutdown state.
+Please note your Proxmox Jellyfin LXC **MUST BE** in the shutdown state before proceeding.

 Now using the web interface go to Proxmox CLI `Datacenter` > `typhoon-01/02` >  `>_ Shell` and type the following: